City of Santa Clara

 Administration

-The Administrative Services Division is made up of the Chief’s Office, Property and Evidence, the Communications Dispatch Center and the Community Services Unit (CSU).
-CSU’s responsibilities include Neighborhood Watch, Crime Prevention, Permits and School Services such as DARE, School Resource Officers and Crossing Guards.
+The Administrative Services Division includes the Chief’s Office, Property and Evidence, Communications Dispatch Center and Community Services Unit (CSU).

 Communications Dispatch Center

 The Communications Division is the primary 9-1-1 public safety answering point for the City of Santa Clara.
-The Division has an authorized staffing level of 22 Public Safety Dispatchers who are trained to receive, evaluate and dispatch Police, Fire and medical calls for service 24-hours a day, 365 days a year.
-The Communications Center Manager leads the technical and administrative aspects of providing this critical service to those who require it.
+The Division has an authorized staffing level of 22 Public Safety Dispatchers who are trained to receive, evaluate and dispatch Police, Fire and medical calls for service 24-hours a day.
+A Communications Center Manager oversees the technical and administrative work needed to provide this critical service.

 - Permits